-Chagrin Valley School is a self-directed education school for ages 5-18 years old and is held at the farm full-time Monday through Friday, September through May.
+Chagrin Valley School is a self-directed education school for ages 5-18 years old and is held full-time Monday through Friday, September through May.
 The outdoor nature preschool is for ages 3-5 and is four days a week, Monday-Thursday.
 Both have continuous open enrollment depending on availability.
 Part-time attendance is also an option for the school for 3 or 4 days a week.
 Our school offers:

 A Self-Directed Learning School

 At Chagrin Valley School there are no traditional classes, instead students may work on projects or explore their interests in a variety of ways.
 They may also spend a good part of their day learning through free play.
 Or they might participate in student committees that plan activities & determine certain policies.

 Just as everyone learns to walk & talk on their own, schools following this model have proven that in the right, supportive environment, one also learns reading, writing & practical math by participating in everyday self-chosen activities such as board games, cooking, party planning & construction projects.